Discover it Miles vs. Bank of America Travel Rewards credit card

 Recommended credit score

 The Bank of America Travel Rewards credit card is targeted to consumers with good credit or better, so you may be eligible with a FICO score of 670 or higher.

 The bottom line

-These two top travel credit cards have similar rewards and features, and either one can be a good option if you want to earn rewards and avoid paying interest on purchases for a limited time.
-The fact that both cards come with no annual fee and no foreign transaction fees is another major bonus.
+These two travel credit cards have similar rewards and features, and either one can be a good option if you want to earn rewards, transfer a balance or avoid paying interest on purchases for a limited time.
+The fact that both the Discover it Miles and the Bank of America Travel Rewards credit card come with no annual fee and no foreign transaction fees is another major bonus.

 That said, you should compare credit cards from Bank of America, Discover and other major issuers before you decide.
 If you’re willing to pay an annual fee, you can find elite travel credit cards with better bonus offers and more perks in general.